bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

     ALTER TABLE COURSE ADD CONSTRAINT FEE_CHK CHECK(FEE>=5000); -- Table altered.
 ```

-11.Fill in the table course with the data of your choices provided that the courses offered are only LINUX, ORACLE, JAVA and CISCO.
+11. Fill in the table course with the data of your choices provided that the courses offered are only LINUX, ORACLE, JAVA and CISCO.

 ```sql
     -- Query
     ALTER TABLE COURSE ADD CONSTRAINT CNAME_CHK CHECK(COURSENAME IN ('JAVA','LINUX','ORACLE','CISCO')); -- Table altered.
 ```

-12.Insert a tuple into the relation course with the course name Visual Basic.
+12. Insert a tuple into the relation course with the course name Visual Basic.
 Comment.

 ```sql
     -- Query